-Table I reports the regression results when using Trust (Model 1), Membership: Political Party (Model 2), and Membership: Prof. Association (Model 3) as main explanatory variables for social capital.
-All three models show that coefficients for the main explanatory variables are negative and significant at 5% in Models 1 and 2 and at 10% for Model 3.
-This finding implies that as trust, membership in political parties, and political associations in the sanctioned country increase–i.e., as the degree of social capital increases in the sanctioned country–the likelihood sanctions are successful declines significantly.
+Table I. reports the regression results when using Trust (Model 1.), Membership: Political Party (Model 2.), and Membership: Prof. Association (Model 3.) as the main explanatory variables for social capital.
+All three models indicate that coefficients for the main explanatory variables are negative and significant at 5% in Models 1. and 2. and at 10% for Model 3.
+This finding implies that as trust, membership in political parties, and political associations in the sanctioned country increase—i.e., as the degree of social capital increases in the sanctioned country—the likelihood that sanctions are successful declines significantly.

-[Table I]
+Table I. in here

-It is clear from Table II that the rally effect is more prominent than the opposition effect.
+It is evident from Table II. that the rally effect is more prominent than the opposition effect.
 The sanctioned populace is more likely to support its leader in defying sanctions.
-We have no evidence whether or how intensively the leader of the sanctioned country is involved in persuading the populace to rally support.
-We do know that the opposition effect is not functioning as we might expect.
+There is no evidence whether or how intensively the leader of the sanctioned country is involved in persuading the populace to rally support, however, we do know that the opposition effect is not functioning as might be expected.
 It seems that, on average, social capital prompts the sanctioned populace to sympathize with its leader’s defiance of sanctions rather than regarding them as an unnecessary tariff to be abolished.
 Thus, it would be poor counsel to advise strengthening or expanding sanctions to incite the populace to unite against its leader for concessions.
 Such counsel ignores that the rally effect dominates the opposition effect in the sanctioned country.

-[Figure 2]
+Figure 2. in here

-[Figure 3]
+Figure 3. in here

-Figures 2 and 3 display predicted probabilities of successful sanctions as a function of the three social capital measures while setting all other variables to their means: Trust (Figure 2), Membership: Political Party, and Membership: Professional Association (Figure 3).
+Figures 2. and 3. display predicted probabilities of successful sanctions as a function of the three social capital measures while setting all other variables to their means: Trust (Figure 2.), Membership: Political Party, and Membership: Professional Association (Figure 3.).
 The figures partially confirm the Rally Effect Hypothesis: successful sanctions are less likely as social capital increases with respect to Trust.
 Trust reduces the success rate of sanctions by more than 30% when we use the variable using its lowest and highest values.

 Although two membership variables are not statistically significant, their patterns are similar: membership in political parties and associations reduce the likelihood that sanctions will succeed by about 10% and 7%, respectively.
-This finding implies that the populace tends to blame the sanctioning country and, more important, this tendency becomes more prominent as capacity for mobilization increases.
+This finding implies that the populace tends to blame the sanctioning country and, more important, this tendency becomes more prominent as the capacity for mobilization increases.

-Table II displays estimation results for the success of sanctions after using confidence variables in WVS to measure social capital.
-We use Confidence in Political Party (Model 1), Government (Model 2), Parliament (Model 3), and Courts (Model 4).
-We ask how confidence of the sanctioned populace in key institutions affects the likelihood that the leader of the sanctioned country resists sanctions.
-Although the findings are not statistically significant, their patterns with respect to effects of social capital on sanction success endorse those in Table I. As confidence in political institutions increases in the sanctioned country, its leader appears less likely to make concessions, reducing the likelihood that sanctions succeed on average.
+Table II. displays the estimation results for the success of sanctions after using confidence variables in WVS to measure social capital.
+We use Confidence in Political Party (Model 1.), Government (Model 2.), Parliament (Model 3.), and Courts (Model 4.), and ask how the confidence of the sanctioned populace in key institutions affects the likelihood that the leader of the sanctioned country resists sanctions.
+Although the findings are not statistically significant, their patterns with respect to the effects of social capital on the sanction’s success endorse those in Table I. As confidence in political institutions increases in the sanctioned country, its leader appears less likely to make concessions, reducing the likelihood that sanctions succeed on average.

-[Table II]
+Table II. in here

-Combined with results of Table I, social capital measured by dimensions of trust, membership, and confidence point in favor of the rally effect.
+Combined with the results of Table I., social capital measured by dimensions of trust, membership, and confidence point in favor of the rally effect.
 Even though the sanctioned populace must suffer economic hardship, people seem willing to defend their leader.

-[Figure 4]
+Figure 4. in here